Al$_{1-x}$Hf$_{x}$N Thin Films with Enhanced Piezoelectric Responses for GHz Surface Acoustic Wave Devices: Results and Discussion

-In addition to SAWs, bulk acoustic waves (BAWs) are efficiently excited in the \Hfx/sapphire heterostructures when the in-plane wavenumber defined by the IDT periodicity is phase-matched to the bulk acoustic modes of the layered system.
-The resulting waves propagate at an angle $\alpha$, reflect from the polished backside of the sapphire substrate, and are detected at the receiving IDT, as illustrated in Figure \ref{fig:BAW}a.
-The corresponding frequency- and time-domain $\Stwo$ spectra (Figure \ref{fig:BAW}b), measured on an \Hf{0.12}{0.88} film on $c$-plane sapphire, exhibit a broad 3 dB bandwidth of 0.2 GHz and multiple well-resolved echoes, indicating low acoustic losses.
-The BAW velocities, $v_\mathrm{BAW}$, were determined from the device geometry and resonance frequency, $f_{res}$, according to:
+In addition to SAWs, bulk acoustic waves (BAWs) are efficiently excited in the \Hfx/$c$-\ce{Al2O3} heterostructures when the in-plane wavenumber defined by the IDT periodicity is phase-matched to the bulk acoustic modes of the layered system.
+The resulting waves propagate at an angle $\alpha$, reflect from the polished backside of the \ce{Al2O3} substrate, and are detected at the receiving IDT, as illustrated in Figure \ref{fig:BAW}a.
+The corresponding frequency- and time-domain $\Stwo$ spectra (Figure \ref{fig:BAW}b), measured on an \Hf{0.12}{0.88} film on $c$-\ce{Al2O3}, exhibit a broad 3 dB bandwidth of 0.2 GHz and multiple well-resolved echoes, indicating low acoustic losses.
+The BAW velocities, $v_\mathrm{BAW}$, were determined from the device geometry and resonance frequency, $f_\mathrm{res}$, according to:

-where $h_s$ is the substrate thickness and $d$ the delay distance.
+where $h_\mathrm{s}$ is the substrate thickness and $d$ the delay distance.
 The extracted velocities, plotted as a function of the normalized film thickness in Figure \ref{fig:BAW}c, range from $\sim$7500 m/s for AlN to $\sim$6000 m/s for the Hf-containing films.
-Furthermore, time-domain analysis of the echoes reveals an ultra-low propagation loss of 0.01~dB$/\lambda_{BAW}$, which is a result of the high acoustic quality of sapphire together with efficient BAW excitation and detection by the $\Hfx$ thin film piezoelectric transducers.
-Finite element method (FEM) simulations of the acoustic mode profiles (Figure S12 ) reproduce the angle $\alpha$ of the sample configuration.
-Apart from the bulk-penetrating BAW modes, the surface-confined SAW mode is also plotted in Figure S12 for comparison.
-Their respective $f_{res}$ is in agreement with our experimental observations.
+Furthermore, time-domain analysis of the echoes reveals an ultra-low propagation loss of 0.007~dB$/\mu$m, which is a result of the high acoustic quality of \ce{Al2O3} together with efficient BAW excitation and detection by the $\Hfx$ thin film piezoelectric transducers.
+Finite element method (FEM) simulations of the acoustic mode profiles (Figure S15) reproduce the angle $\alpha$ of the sample configuration.
+Apart from the bulk-penetrating BAW modes, the surface-confined SAW mode is also plotted in Figure S15 for comparison.
+Their respective $f_\mathrm{res}$ is in agreement with our experimental observations.
 The combination of experimental results and FEM simulations indicates that broadband BAWs can be excited with simple, surface IDTs as opposed to conventional thin-film bulk acoustic resonators (fBARs) involving complex, vertical multilayer fabrication.
-In general, these experimental and simulation results demonstrate that \Hfx/sapphire heterostructures support not only efficient SAW generation but also bulk acoustic modes with extremely low propagation losses.
+In general, these experimental and simulation results demonstrate that \Hfx/$c$-\ce{Al2O3} heterostructures support not only efficient SAW generation but also bulk acoustic modes with extremely low propagation losses.